 As we've seen, LTC costs can quickly add up, and a common misconception is that Medicare or Medicaid will pay for all expenses.
-The truth is that you'll need to be able to cover much of the cost yourself with either private insurance or cash out of pocket.
+The truth is that you'll need to be able to cover much of the cost yourself in the form of either cash or private insurance.

-Medicare Nursing home care Days 0-20-Pays in full if you're hospitalized for at least three consecutive days before entering a Medicare-approved skilled nursing facility.
-Days 21-100-May pay for the difference between the total daily cost and a significant co-payment if you continue to need skilled nursing care.
-Days 100+-Does not pay Assisted living facility (and similar facility options) Does not pay Continuing care retirement community Does not pay Adult day services Not covered Home health care Limited to reasonable, necessary part-time or intermittent skilled nursing care and home health aide services, and some therapies that are ordered by your doctor and provided by a Medicare- certified home health agency; does not pay for ongoing personal care or custodial care needs (help with activities of daily living)
+Medicare Nursing home care Days 0 - 20 - Pays in full if you're hospitalized for at least three consecutive days before entering a Medicare-approved skilled nursing facility.
+Days 21 - 100 - May pay for the difference between the total daily cost and a significant co-payment if you continue to need skilled nursing care.
+Days 100+ - Does not pay Assisted living facility (and similar facility options) Does not pay Continuing care retirement community Does not pay Adult day services Not covered Home health care Limited to reasonable, necessary part-time or intermittent skilled nursing care and home health aide services, and some therapies that are ordered by your doctor and provided by a Medicarecertified home health agency.
+Does not pay for ongoing personal care or custodial care needs (help with activities of daily living).